wbjin/a2-videostreaming-via-cdn/README.md

 		receive "on-fragment-received" from client
 		move on
 ```
 The only exception to this is with the manifest file request, which you can handle in a blocking fashion (as you will have to parse it).
+Otherwise, you should ensure that other requests are not blocked if a server takes a while to respond to a particular request.

 ### Handling Client Requests